Petróleos Mexicanos Announces Measures To Strengthen Its Financial Condition:

 |

-If commenced, the Exchange Offers would be on the terms and subject to the conditions set forth in an exchange offering memorandum.
-PEMEX refers to the Tender Offers and the Exchange Offers as the "Offers."

-The New Money Notes are being sold to qualified institutional buyers in the United States in accordance with Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), and to persons outside the United States in accordance with Regulation S under the Securities Act.
-The New Money Notes have not been registered under the Securities Act or any state or other jurisdiction's securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of the Securities Act and applicable state securities laws.
+If PEMEX terminates any Tender Offer with respect to one or more series of Securities, it will give prompt notice to the Tender Agent and all Securities tendered pursuant to such terminated Tender Offer will be returned promptly to the tendering holders thereof.
+With effect from such termination, any Securities blocked in The Depository Trust Company ("DTC") will be released.
+If the Maximum Tender Condition is not satisfied with respect to a series of Securities, elections to the Guaranteed Delivery Procedures will be promptly rejected with respect to such series and any series having a lower Acceptance Priority Level, if any.

+Holders are advised to check with any bank, securities broker or other intermediary through which they hold Securities as to when such intermediary would need to receive instructions from such holder in order for that holder to be able to participate in, or withdraw their instruction to participate in, a Tender Offer, before the deadlines specified herein and in the Offer Documents.
+The deadlines set by any such intermediary and DTC for the submission and withdrawal of tender instructions will also be earlier than the relevant deadlines specified herein and in the Offer Documents.

 This announcement is for informational purposes only.
-This announcement is not an offer to purchase or a solicitation of an offer to sell any securities of PEMEX in any transaction.
-Any Tender Offers will be made solely pursuant to an offer to purchase and any Exchange Offers will be made solely pursuant to an exchange offer memorandum.
-The Offers will not be made to holders of securities of PEMEX in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
+This announcement is not an offer to purchase or a solicitation of an offer to sell any Securities.
+The Tender Offers are being made solely pursuant to the Offer Documents.
+The Tender Offers are not being made to holders of Securities in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
+In any jurisdiction in which the securities laws or blue sky laws require the Tender Offers to be made by a licensed broker or dealer, the Tender Offers will be deemed to be made on behalf of PEMEX by the Dealer Managers for the Tender Offers or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.

-The New Money Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA").
-For these purposes, a "retail investor" means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (as amended, the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in the Prospectus Regulation.
-Consequently, no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the New Money Notes or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the New Money Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.

 Forward-Looking Statements